RealityAnomaly/architect/packages/architect-k8s/README.md

 - **Component system** - define your cluster resources in logical units
   - Declare relationships between resources as dependencies which are respected when applying via FluxCD
   - Highly flexible lazy parameter system, reminiscent of Nix's structured configuration tree, allows components to be highly customisable, and reusable

+## Planned features

+- **GitOps bootstrapping** - Bootstrap the cluster with a GitOps provider automatically
+- **Direct apply** - apply your changes directly to the cluster
+- **Hybrid apply** - apply your changes via GitOps and watch them happen live with a connection to the target cluster

 ## FAQ